 Possible side effects:

-- Because it is a citric acid, it may erode tooth enable (try rinsing the mouth out after drinking)
+- Because it is citric acid, it may erode tooth enamel (try rinsing the mouth out after drinking)

 - Citric acid may cause heartburn

-- Frequent bathroom trips (but the same happens by drinking just plain water)
+- Frequent bathroom trips (but the same happens when drinking just plain water)

-When I first arrived I was able to find a few lemons, then a friend told me her friend had a lemon tree and she would get me some which was great and lasted me about 10 days.
-But after that, I was unable to find lemons – you would see signs in the store, Limones, everywhere BUT I would get them home and (a) they would either be sweet lemons (not the same!) or (b) limes.
-I called my friend and said, “Can you get me more lemons?” and she replied “Sorry, the season is over, no more lemons!”
+When I first arrived, I was able to find a few lemons.
+Then a friend told me her friend had a lemon tree and she would get me some, which were great and lasted me about 10 days.
+But after that, I was unable to find lemons—you would see signs in the store, Limones, everywhere—but I would get them home, and (a) they would either be sweet lemons (not the same!) or (b) limes.
+I called my friend and said, “Can you get me more lemons?” and she replied, “Sorry, the season is over; no more lemons!”